BenFradet/RiotSharp/README.md

 ##Contribution

-Simply send a pull request.
+Simply send a pull request!

 When adding new features, please provide the related unit tests within the pull request.
 To run the unit tests you need to modify the [App.config](RiotSharpTest/App.config) file and fill out the appropriate values so the tests can run.